International Inbound Travel Association

 The International Inbound Travel Association, formerly known as the Receptive Services Association of America, is a 501(c)6 trade association of major North American–based receptive tour operator companies and suppliers (hotels, restaurants, attractions, destination marketing organizations, etc.).
 Based in Lexington, Kentucky, IITA is the only association focused solely on international inbound travel to the United States.

+Membership

 The association has several membership categories for various travel and tourism industry sectors: